Commands Reference

 /schedule

-Manage scheduled tool jobs.
+Manage scheduled tool jobs and agent tasks.

 /schedule list # list all jobs